-Alcohol passes through your milk to your baby, so it’s best to avoid habitual use while breastfeeding.
+Alcohol passes through your breast milk to your baby, so the American Academy of Pediatrics (AAP) recommends avoiding drinking alcohol while breastfeeding.

 What You Should Know:

-- Alcohol can change the taste of your milk, and this may be objectionable to some babies.
+Alcohol can change the taste of your milk, and some babies may not like it.

 If You Choose to Have an Alcoholic Drink:

-- If you are going to have an alcoholic drink, it is best to do so just after you nurse or pump milk rather than before.
+If you are going to have an alcohol containing beverage, it is best to do so just after you nurse or pump milk rather than before.

-- Allow at least 2 hours per drink before your next breastfeeding or pumping session.
+Breastfeeding or pumping breast milk is ok 4 hours after your last drink.
 That way, your body will have as much time as possible to rid itself of the alcohol before the next feeding and less will reach your infant.

-There are concerns about long-term, repeated exposures of infants to alcohol via the mother's milk, so moderation is definitely advised.
+There are increasing concerns about long-term, repeated exposure of infants to alcohol via the mother's breast milk, so moderation is advised.
 Chronic consumption of alcohol may also reduce milk production.